A Complex Patient Gets an All-Star Lineup of Care

 In February 2009, Colvin, of Arlington Heights, Illinois, learned she might need kidney dialysis or a transplant.
 “I thought, ‘I can’t live like this.
 There has to be something else,’” she recalled.

-Cardiologist Savitri Fedson, MD, associate professor of medicine, pulled together a team of specialists.
+A University of Chicago Medicine cardiologist pulled together a team of specialists.
 Most met Colvin at the University of Chicago Medicine’s 150 E. Huron Street location, closer to her home.
 A pharmacologist cut Colvin’s medication list in half.
 “We adjusted her medications to improve heart function and blood flow to the kidneys,” said Elinar Lowry, RN, PhD, nurse manager in the Center for Heart Failure and Heart Transplant.